stevejoluc/stevejoluc.github.io/docs/index.md

     * Grafana :material-magnify:
     * OpenTelemetry :material-telescope:

-??? summary "Homelab"
+#### Homelab
 Creating and expanding on my homelab has been extremely rewarding to me.
 Not only has it increased my understanding of Networking, it also allows me to continue to learn about new technology.

+!!! cite ""
     **Homelab**:

     * Home Assistant :material-home-assistant: